We look at the sports aside football that can be developed to help Ghana

 It can either go south where the Sports Ministry informs the federation to their face that there are no funds or there is a slight delay until funds are allocated in days to the with little preparation.

 The story from the latter continues with an event where the showmanship aspect of it all transpires as a number of statements are made by authorities from the ministry and federations.
-These gatherings which can be likened to political rallies has a few promises where targets are demanded based on funds given with no preparation.
+These gatherings which can be likened to political rallies have a few promises where targets are demanded based on funds given with no preparation.

 Athletes go into these events and come back with sub-standard performances and anger is vented at these athletes for only reaping what we sewed.